How does this fit into your degree?

 UBC students will receive 6 credits in CPSC 491.
 Your Faculty or department may restrict the total credits available from research/independent study credits from courses like CPSC 448 (directed study), CPSC 490 (student-directed seminar), or CPSC 491 (practicum).
 Here are some notes that you should confirm with your program's advisors:

-- First-degree CPSC students can generally use up to 6 credits of CPSC 448 toward their 4th year CPSC requirements.
-(As of June 2018, the CPSC department is still confirming that this restriction will apply to total credits from CPSC 448 and CPSC 491, but it seems likely.)
+- First-degree CPSC students can generally use up to 6 credits of research coursework toward their 4th year CPSC requirements.
+The CPSC department has indicated that CPSC 491 counts for this restriction.
+So, you likely cannot use more than 6 credits combined of CPSC 448 and CPSC 491 toward your 4th year CPSC requirements.